-This is a mid-season report of the small grains and ryegrass variety testing for the 2002-2003 season.
+This is a mid-season report of the small grains and ryegrass variety testing for the 2003-2004 season.
 Small-grain varieties and experimental strains again were planted at both the Headquarters Farm (HQF) and the Red River Demonstration and Research Farm (RRDRF).
-Ryegrass varieties and strains are being grown at the Pasture Demonstration Farm.
+Ryegrass varieties and strains are being grown at the Pasture Demonstration Farm (PDF).

-At the HQF, the Sept.18 (early) planted test plots have been harvested only two times for forage yield during the growing season March 11 and 31.
-However, the second-harvest data have not been analyzed and summarized and will not be discussed in this report.
-Total dry forage yields for the first harvest ranged from 545 to 4,243 pounds per acre and averaged 2,228 pounds per acre for the test.
-The top ten forage producers included nine ryes and one triticale.
-The highest producing varieties (does not include experimental strains) for each crop tested, along with dry pounds per acre are shown in Table 1.
+This year, 84 small-grain varieties and strains are being harvested throughout the growing season for forage yield comparison and will also be evaluated for their grain production.
+The tests include 13 oat, 27 wheat, 15 triticale, 27 rye and two barley entries.
+At the HQF, the test plots have been harvested only two times for forage yield during the growing season Dec.
+8 and March 11.
+The second clipping was delayed about two weeks because of inclement weather.
+Total dry forage yields through the two harvests range from 1,146 to 5,725 pounds per acre and average 3,667 pounds per acre for the test.
+The top 20 forage producers included 18 ryes and two triticales.
+The highest producing varieties (does not include experimental stains) for each crop tested, along with dry matter per acre are shown in Table 1.